Last Updated on May 3, 2025 by Prabhukalyan Dhal

 Audience Reaction to Raid 2 – Mixed Opinions, Strong Interest

 Social media reviews range from “goosebumps-worthy” to “half-cooked”.
-While Ajay Devgn’s powerful dialogue delivery has received appreciation, some viewers have criticized the film for lacking authenticity and leaning too heavily on star appeal.
+The Raid 2 Movie Review section wouldn’t be complete without audience feedback—while some praised Ajay Devgn’s powerful delivery, others felt the film leaned too heavily on star power.
 Some users call it a “must-watch,” while others feel the film fails to rise above expectations.

 Check out these twitter posts: